aknrg77/aknrg77/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on building a npm package:wink:;
-- I'm currently actively looking for an Internship
+- :weary:;I'm currently struggling in Data Structures and Algorithms
 - 🌱 I’m currently learning React and commander.js;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@AnuragK03730860](https://twitter.com/AnuragK03730860);